 Extract from an email Apr 5, 2023, Bonner to Martens: I can be confident that your edition is a production copy for a number of reasons.
 The binding in brown paper, with title and brief description typed and stuck to the spine, is very typical of early production copies.
 As are the hand-written notes within, and the handwritten price on the spine.
 This is something you will see in file and production copies well into the 20th century.
 These do not differ massively from proof copies, as they were likely produced at the same time, but the addition of notes from members of staff like H. Arnold tell us that it was being used in office to mock-up changes to the final edition.*

-Thanks go to Esmé Bonner (Library and Archive Assistant, Penguin Random House Archive) for diligently researching the matter including information about H. Arnold.
+Thanks go to Esmé Bonner (Library and Archive Assistant, Penguin Random House UK Archive & Library) for diligently researching the matter, including information about H. Arnold.

 *NOTE: Penguin Random House UK Archive & Library are not experts in antiquarian/rare books or publishing and accordingly make no representations or warranties regarding any information supplied by the PRH UK Archive & Library in response to a detailed query.